-Community Work Experience Program (CWEP) - The Division contracts with public and non-profit agencies to provide Community Work Experience Program CWEP opportunities.
-The Division also sponsors participants. internally.
-The contracts stipulate TANF recipients participant receive training, perform work duties and are supervised daily in exchange for the work they do for the sponsoring agency.
+Community Work Experience Program (CWEP) - The Division contracts with public and non-profit agencies to provide CWEP opportunities.
+The Division also sponsors participants.
+The contracts stipulate TANF participant receive training, perform work duties and are supervised daily in exchange for the work they do for the sponsoring agency.
 The participant's work history, aptitude and future employment/career goals are matched to the needs of the sponsoring agency prior to placement.
 The Division provides worker compensation coverage and pays the monthly premiums for participants in this activity.

 Work Activities as Assigned in a Residential Treatment Program - Hours spent performing work-type duties as part of a residential treatment program for substance/alcohol abuse or shelter program for victims of Domestic Violence may be counted as work experience in this category if the participant fulfills assigned, supervised and documented work responsibilities for the benefit of all the residents, such as preparing meals, housekeeping or organizing group activities.
 Participation in a work experience program is subject to FLSA regulations.
-Individuals will not be required to participate in these activities in excess of the number of hours derived by combining the welfare TANF cash benefit and food stamp Supplemental Nutrition Assistance Program SNAP allotment and dividing by the applicable minimum wage.
+Individuals will not be required to participate in these activities in excess of the number of hours derived by combining the TANF cash benefit and SNAP allotment and dividing by the applicable minimum wage.

-The Division has adopted the "mini" Simplified SNAP Food Stamp Program to expand available hours for this activity and utilize the deeming provision permitted at 45 CFR § 261.31 and 261.32.
+The Division has adopted the "mini" Simplified SNAP to expand available hours for this activity and utilize the deeming provision permitted at 45 CFR § 261.31 and 261.32.